-2 Two/three examples from the cinema and TV come immediately to mind that I feel demonstrate the role of ritual in memorization:
+2 Two examples from the cinema and TV come immediately to mind that I feel demonstrate the role of ritual in memorization:

 - In the opening of Dragonslayer, we see the old wizard preparing a potion, during which he mutters a number of incantations and makes a number of gestures in what seemed to be an absent-minded manner.
 That wasn't just superstition, but rather he was preparing that potion in exactly the way he had been taught, so that he wouldn't leave anything out.
-Making the incantations and gestures were sort of like running through a checklist -- indeed, running through a pre-operational checklist is a form of modern ritual for pilots and technicians which serves exactly the same purpose, though that ritual must always be performed mindfully.
+Making the incantations and gestures were sort of like running through a checklist.
+Indeed, running through a pre-operational checklist is a form of modern ritual for pilots and technicians -- Air Force technicians virtually live by the check-list -- which serves exactly the same purpose.
+Of course, that ritual must always be performed mindfully -- some airline crashes have been due to pilots getting lax and just giving lip service to the checklist without mindfully doing and verifying those actions (eg, setting flaps before take-off thus not having enough lift to get off the ground).